Whether it’s your first or fifth time in Thailand, this is going to be the best 3 days in Phuket itinerary you come across!

 This isn’t what keeps people coming back though.

 The island has many seaside resorts, spas, restaurants, nightclubs, bars, activities and of course, beaches.
+You can even visit the famous James Bond island nearby.

-Phuket is particularly special because of the hundreds of islands surrounding it, many of them uninhabited and surrounded by some of the most spectacular coral reefs in the world.
+Phuket island is particularly special because of the hundreds of islands surrounding it, many of them uninhabited and surrounded by some of the most spectacular coral reefs in the world.

 READ MORE: Check out our awesome travelling in Thailand guide!